telerik/xaml-docs/knowledge-base/kb-cloudupload-howto-show-radfileopendialog.md

 ---
 title: Open a RadOpenFileDialog when Using the RadCloudUpload
-description: Replace the Default OpenFileDialog when Browsing Files
+description: Replace the Default OpenFileDialog when Browsing Files.
 type: how-to
 page_title: Use a RadOpenFileDialog to Select the Files to be Uploaded
 slug: kb-cloudupload-howto-show-radfileopendialog